vygr/ChrysaLisp/STATUS.md

 New Tree widget `:populate` method.

-Docs app redesign by Bananearwig, to use a Tree widget.
+Docs app redesign by Bannanearwig, to use a Tree widget.
 Plus reorg of docs folder.

 ------

 ChrysaLisp and ChrysaLib now work together, using the same communication